Aaron Parkinson 1855 Illinois - 1895 Kansas

 Aaron Dies Young

-Aaron Parkinson passed at a relatively young age of 39 on June 13, 1895 in Jamesburg, Kansas from typhoid pneumonia.
+Aaron Alexander Parkinson passed at a relatively young age of 39 on June 13, 1895 in Jamesburg, Kansas from typhoid pneumonia.

-Fifteen years later, his younger son Leslie Earl would be buried along side him
+Fifteen years later, his younger son Leslie Earl would be buried along side him and they share a gravestone.

 His last illness, though severe, was of short duration and borne with christian resignation.
 He did not fear death, stating on his deathbed "That to die would be gain."
 But his greatest desire for health and life was for the sake of his family, to whom he was attached.
 The bereaved family have the sympathy of the entire community.
 He was a kind and loving husband and father as well as a good citizen and neighbor and will be greatly missed.